Donald Maass Literary Agency

 Learn More About The Psi-Tech Universe

 Cara and Ben's story is set in a future in which mankind has learned to travel through the Folds via jump gates.
 Megacorporations rule the space-lanes.
 Commerce is king.
 Platinum is the vital catalyst required for every jump into and out of foldspace.
 With each jump a small but significant amount of platinum is lost.
 Until the problem is fixed platinum is vital to the operation of interstellar trade.
-And it's rare.
-Super-rare.
+Though it's not super-rare, it's usually only found in very small quantities.
 (All the platinum ever mined throughout the history on our world until 2014 amounts to less than 25 cubic feet!).
 So to keep the jump gates open and trade running, the megacorps are constantly searching for more and more platinum.
 It's a cut-throat business, sometimes literally.
 A platinum find can make you rich beyond your wildest dreams - as long as you can stay alive to collect on it...
 Read more...

 Excerpt from Nimbus: